New Iraqi Prime Minister-Designate Named After Weeks of Deadlock

 In the May 2018 election, neither coalition won a commanding plurality, which would have enabled it to name the premier, as stipulated by the Iraqi constitution.
 To avoid political crisis, Sairoon and Fatah forged a precarious union with Abdul-Mahdi as their prime minister.

 Until Allawi’s selection, al-Sadr had rejected the candidates put forward largely by Fatah, officials and analysts said.
-Sairoon appears to have agreed to his candidacy following a tumultuous two week after the radical cleric held an anti-U.S. rally attended by tens of thousands and withdrew support for Iraq’s mass anti-government protest movement, only to reverse the decision later.
+Sairoon appears to have agreed to his candidacy following a tumultuous two weeks.
+The radical cleric held an anti-U.S. rally attended by tens of thousands and withdrew support for Iraq’s mass anti-government protest movement, only to reverse the decision later.

 “Sairoon has approved and Fatah has approved,” a senior Iraqi official said.